atamis/atamis.me/content/posts/2022-08-12-gitlab-ci-clickbait.md

     - mv built/*.jpg "${CI_COMMIT_SHA}"
 ```

-This presented some problems to my.
+This presented some problems to me.
 My interaction programs are private
-obviously weren't included in a public `git` oriented container image.
+and obviously weren't included in a public `git` oriented container image.
 I also
 had more than one interaction, each running in their own container.
 So I needed
 a different approach.

 One interesting foible of Gitlab CI is that build steps don't share workspaces:
-each step runs separately, close a separate copy of the repo, and then does
+each step runs separately, clones a separate copy of the repo, and then does
 whatever it wants to do.
 If you want to transfer the output of one build step to
 another build step, you can use a feature called `artifacts`: select a path and
 the build worker will upload it to object storage and subsequent build steps will